The Korea Herald

 Artist Lee Sang-hyun creates calligraphy during the opening event of Wellness Seoul 2024 on Sunday.
 (Im Se-jun/The Korea Herald) Artist Lee Sang-hyun creates calligraphy during the opening event of Wellness Seoul 2024 on Sunday.
 (Im Se-jun/The Korea Herald)

-The Seoul Wellness 2024 consisted of a slow marathon with pets, a Yamaha balance cycle race, and outdoor yoga sessions with the popular activewear brand Mulawear.
+The Wellness Seoul 2024 consisted of a slow marathon with pets, a Yamaha balance cycle race, and outdoor yoga sessions with the popular activewear brand Mulawear.

 Throughout the event, themed booths set up by firms and NGOs related to the theme of wellness, lined the festival next to the main stage, offering participants and passersby insights into mental and physical well-being, as well as pet care.
 The day culminated in an evening concert against the backdrop of the sunset over the Han River.